ImperialNLP/imperialnlp.github.io/_members/lisa.md

 ## Short Bio

-I am a PhD student at the Department of Computing of Imperial College London, supervised by Dr Marek Rei.
+I am a PhD student at the Department of Computing of Imperial College London, supervised by Marek Rei.
 I am fascinated by large foundation models and work on enhancing their planning, reasoning, and general problem-solving abilities.
+I also have an interest in model robustness to input perturbations and adversarial attacks.